 Radbod and Pepin found another way to make peace: arranging a marriage between their children.
 His daughter wedded Grimoald II, a son of Pepin and his wife, Plectrude, and Radbod apparently was willing to accept his daughter’s baptism.
 We don’t know if that union between two people taught to hate each other was happy.
 Considering what happened next, I have my doubts.

 The alliance fell apart when an aging and ailing Pepin died on December 16, 714.
 Both his sons by Plectrude were deceased, so he had named two grandsons as mayors of the palace of Neustria and Austrasia.
 As Plectrude tried to rule as regent, Ragenfred, a Neustrian rebel, seized power from one grandson and formed an alliance with Radbod, despite his ties with Plectrude’s late son.
 Together, Ragenfred and Radbod tried to take Austrasia.
-In the meantime, Charles, Pepin’s son by the concubine Alpais, entered the fray.
+In the meantime, Charles, Pepin’s son by his other wife, Alpais, entered the fray.

 The Carolingians: A Family who Forged Europe, Pierre Riché, translated by Michael Idomir Allen